 For each person and group included in this column, percentage of voting power is calculated by dividing the voting power beneficially owned by such person or group by the voting power with respect to all of our Class A and Class B ordinary shares as a single class.
 Each holder of our Class B ordinary shares is entitled to one vote per share held by our shareholders on all - matters submitted to them for a vote.
 Subject to certain exceptions, our Class A ordinary shares and Class B ordinary shares vote together as a single class on all matters submitted to a vote of our shareholders.
-Our Class B ordinary shares are convertible at any time by the holder into Class A ordinary shares on a one-for-one basis. - The calculations in these columns do not include ADSs purchased in this offering.
+Our Class B ordinary shares are convertible at any time by the holder into Class A ordinary shares on a one-for-one basis.

-- Represents 187,015,390 ordinary shares, and 96,273,000 ordinary shares issuable upon the conversion of 25,571,420 series A preferred shares and 70,701,580 series B preferred shares held by Mr. Joseph Chen.
-The business address of Mr. Chen is 23F, Jing An Center, North Third Ring East Road, Chao Yang District, Beijing, 100028, People's Republic of China.
+Represents 187,015,390 ordinary shares, and 96,273,000 ordinary shares issuable upon the conversion of 25,571,420 series A preferred shares and 70,701,580 series B preferred shares held by Mr. Joseph Chen.
+The business - (4) - represents 187,015,350 ortunary snares, and 96,273,000 ortunary snares issuance upon the conversion of 25,571,420 series A preferred snares and 70,701,350 series B preferred snares need by Mr. Joseph Chen.
+In edusiness address of Mr. Chen is 23F, Jing An Center, North Third Ring East Road, Chao Yang District, Beijing, 100028, People's Republic of China.